eProsima/vulcanexus/docs/rst/tutorials/cloud/wan_tcp/wan_tcp.rst

 .. _cloud_wan_tcp_edge_cloud_arch_wan_tcp:

-Communicate distributed scenarios with Vulcannexus framework
+Communicate distributed scenarios with Vulcanexus framework
 ============================================================

 This tutorial aims to show the user how to recreate a robot deployment in a distributed network with the capability of monitoring, control and tracking through the Cloud.